10 Common Models in Machine Learning

 • Susceptible to irrelevant features.

-7.8 A Tuned Example
+10.8 A Tuned Example

-We noted in the chapter on machine learning concepts that there are often multiple hyperparameters we are concerned with for a given model (Section 6.7).
+We noted in the chapter on machine learning concepts that there are often multiple hyperparameters we are concerned with for a given model (Section 9.7).
 We had hyperparameters for each of the models in this chapter also.
 For the elastic net model, we might want to tune the penalty parameters and the mixing ratio.
 For the boosting method, we might want to tune the number of trees, the learning rate, the maximum depth of each tree, the minimum number of observations in each leaf, and the number of features to consider at each tree/split.
 And for the neural network, we might want to tune the number of hidden layers, the number of nodes in each layer, the learning rate, the batch size, the number of epochs, and the activation function.
 There is plenty to explore!

-Here is an example using the boosting model.
+Here is an example of a hyperparameter search using the boosting model.
 We’ll tune the number of trees, the learning rate, the minimum number of observations in each leaf, and the maximum depth of each tree.
 We’ll use a randomized search across the parameter space to sample from the set of hyperparameters, rather than searching every possible combination as in a grid search.
 This is a good approach when you have a lot of hyperparameters to tune, and/or when you have a lot of data.

 # train-test split